Ruhan1910/Theorem-Formula-Hack-You-Should-Know/fastio_cpp.md

 1. prints a newline
 2. flushes the buffer manually
 So even if you have untied cin from cout, endl will still flush, because that is its job.

-# ios::sync_with_stdio(false)
-1. By default, C++ iostream (cin, cout) are synchronized with C stdio (scanf, printf)
-2. That means every operation tries to stay in lockstep with C I/O -> extra overhead.
-3. Turning it off removes that overhead, making cin/cout faster